IanLewis42/GravStorm/readme.txt

                  2 is 'volcano' (lava coloured bullets) damage = 10

   <period> <probability> every <period> frames, the sentry has <probability> of firing.
 Each frame is 1/30th of a second.
-    e.g. if period is 30 and probability is 50, then each secondd, the sentry has a 50% chance of firing.
+    e.g. if period is 30 and probability is 50, then each second, the sentry has a 50% chance of firing.

   <random> amount of randomness applied to each shot.
 Typically 0-20.